-- Named for its natural habitat of Guadalupe Island, the Guadalupe junco, unique to Mexico, is now endangered.
-There may be fewer than 100 left in the world.
+Named for its natural habitat of Guadalupe Island, the Guadalupe junco is now endangered.
+Unique to Mexico, there may be fewer than 100 left in the world.

-- Dark-eyed juncos make their home in woodland areas and can live to be 11 years old.
+Banding records show that dark-eyed juncos can live to be 11 years old.

-- Beginning in 1924, biologist William Rowan’s research on dark-eyed juncos revealed that these migratory birds respond more to changes in daylight than temperature.
+Beginning in 1924, biologist William Rowan’s research on dark-eyed juncos revealed that these migratory birds respond more to changes in daylight than temperature.

 Check out the top 5 birding hotspots for fall migration.